arbak123/dotnet-vue-bolider/README.md

 While building projects,redoing the same configs,installations,etc multiple times felt tedious and I am sure many of other fellow developers also feel the same way.So I hope this boilerplate code help them to not worry about all that and instead focus on the amazing ideas that they are working to build straightaway.
 #### What's Inside
-1) Out-of-the-Box Setup: Get up and running in minutes.
+1)  **Out-of-the-Box Setup** : Get up and running in minutes.
 Our boilerplate provides a preconfigured MERN environment, sparing you from the initial setup headaches.

-2) User Authentication: We've implemented user authentication, so you can focus on building your application's core features instead of worrying about user registration, login, and account management.
+2) **User Authentication** : We've implemented user authentication, so you can focus on building your application's core features instead of worrying about user registration, login, and account management.

-3) API Integration: The Express.js backend is pre-equipped with API endpoints and routing for seamless communication with your React frontend.
+3) **API Integration** : The Express.js backend is pre-equipped with API endpoints and routing for seamless communication with your React frontend.
 Data management is a breeze.

-4) React Frontend: A robust, responsive, and customizable React frontend is included.
+4) **React Frontend** : A robust, responsive, and customizable React frontend using vite is included.
 Kickstart your project with a clean and well-structured user interface.

-5) Customization: Tailor the boilerplate to your project's specific needs with ease.
+5) **Customization** : Tailor the boilerplate to your project's specific needs with ease.
 Add additional libraries, components, or features as you see fit.

-6) Modular Architecture: Our boilerplate follows best practices, ensuring your project remains scalable, maintainable, and easy to work with as it grows.
+6) **Modular Architecture** : Our boilerplate follows best practices, ensuring your project remains scalable, maintainable, and easy to work with as it grows.

-7) Documentation: Comprehensive documentation is available to help you understand and make the most of the boilerplate's features.
+7) **Documentation** : Comprehensive documentation is available to help you understand and make the most of the boilerplate's features.

 ## Getting Started
 1. Clone this repository with the following command: